 Ans.
 The RTGS system is primarily meant for large value transactions.
-The minimum amount to be remitted through RTGS is ` 2 lakh.
-There is no upper ceiling for RTGS transactions.
+The minimum amount to be remitted through RTGS is ₹2,00,000/- with no upper or maximum ceiling.

-Q8.
-What about Processing Charges / Service Charges for RTGS transactions?
+Q.7 What about processing charges / service charges for RTGS transactions?

-Ans With a view to rationalize the service charges levied by banks for offering funds transfer through RTGS system, a broad framework has been mandated as under:
+Ans.
+With a view to rationalize the service charges levied by banks for offering funds transfer through RTGS system, a broad framework of charges has been mandated as under:

 a) Inward transactions – Free, no charge to be levied.

-Q9.
-What is the essential information that the remitting customer would have to furnish to a bank for the remittance to be effected?
+Q.8 What is the essential information that the remitting customer needs to furnish to the bank for making a remittance?

 Ans.
 The remitting customer has to furnish the following information to a bank for initiating a RTGS remittance: